- About Us

 |Administration||Basic Sciences||Clinical Sciences||Centers of Excellence|

-The LSU-Ochsner residency program offers a three-year, ACGME-accredited residency in ophthalmology that merges clinical training, academic activities, and research opportunities.
-Every year, eight new residents are selected through the San Francisco Matching Program.
+The LSU Ophthalmology residency program offers a three-year, ACGME-accredited residency in ophthalmology that merges clinical training, academic activities, and research opportunities.
+Every year, seven new residents are selected through the San Francisco Matching Program.

 Residents assume increasing responsibility for patient care and education in general ophthalmology and all ophthalmic subspecialties.
 They prepare case presentations, organize journal clubs and special lectures, and assist in teaching medical students rotating in Ophthalmology.
 In addition, senior residents, together with the attending staff, supervise and teach junior residents.
 Staff members are assigned to and available for consultation with the resident in all rotations.